AbhishekGhosh/Arduino-Buzzer-Tone-Codes/README.md

 ## Note

 The classic guides on Arduino melody like [this guide on Arduino.cc](https://www.arduino.cc/en/Tutorial/BuiltInExamples/toneMelody) and notes on [Play Arduino Piezo Music Codes](https://thecustomizewindows.com/2016/05/play-arduino-piezo-music-codes-fur-elise-jingle-bell/) not required to know.
-You may look them for connection.
+You may look at them for the circuit.
 The codes work with ESP32 as well.

 ## Simulation on browser